 Use these National Pet Day writing prompts to bring attention to the cause of animals in need and to encourage your students to think about the benefits that owning a pet can offer!

-National Pet Day Journal Prompts for Children
+National Pet Day Writing Prompts about Animals

 - If you could adopt any single new animal, what would you get?
 Why?

 - Does your family have a pet (or several pets)?
 Why or why not?